An Introduction to Smart Heating Control

 A win-win for you and the planet.

-The good news is that they work with your existing central heating and hot water system.
-So, no need to upgrade even the most ancient of systems.
+The good news is that they retro-fit onto your existing central heating system.

-What does a smart thermostat do that your old one doesn't?
+What does smart heating do that your old thermostat doesn't?

-At a basic level smart thermostats automate all the things your old analogue thermostat does now:
+At a basic level smart heating automates all the things your old analogue thermostat does now:

 - Setting temperature